A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: A generalized Bando-Mabuchi theorem

 where $\chi$ is an arbitary metric on $F$.
 Here $\psi$ is fixed and we let the variable $\phi$ range over bounded metrics with $i\ddbar\phi\geq 0$.
 If $\phi_0$ and $\phi_1$ are two critical points, it follows from the discussion in section 2 that we can connect them with a bounded geodesic $\phi_t$.
 Since $\E$ is affine along the geodesic it follows that

-is affine along the geodesic and we can apply Theorem 6.1. \begin{thm} Assume that $-K_X$ is semipositive and that $H^{0,1}(X)=0$.
+is affine along the geodesic and we can apply Theorem 6.1. \begin{thm} Assume that $-K_X$ is semipositive ( i e that it has a smooth metric of semipositive curvature) and that $H^{0,1}(X)=0$.
 Assume that $i\ddbar\psi=\theta$, where $e^{-\psi}$ is integrable and $\theta$ is a positive current.
 Let $\phi_0$ and $\phi_1$ be two bounded solutions of equation (7.2) with $i\ddbar\phi_j\geq 0$.
-Then there is a holomorphic vector field, $V_t$, with time one flow, $F$, of $X$, homotopic to the identity, such that
+Then there is a holomorphic vector field, $V$, with time one flow, $F$, of $X$, homotopic to the identity, such that